 - If you get prompted by your phone to automatically add the device, it will use your phone’s Wi-Fi network without asking.
 Avoid this and operations where it prompts for a Wi-Fi network to select.

-- Only purchase devices designed in the United States by trusted manufacturers.
+- Only purchase devices designed in the United States or other trusted manufacturers.
 Our Recommended Devices page links to devices we’ve vetted and trust.

 More details and step by step instructions on how to successfully and securely set up your smart home are available in our Step-By-Step Guides section.